 Usually we won’t share your information without your explicit consent to do so, but the Data Protection Act does allow some exemptions to this.
 For example we don’t need your consent if we’re processing your information to fulfil a contract you’ve entered into with us, to complete a legal obligation or if it’s in our legitimate interest as an organisation to do so.
 There may be other occasions when you’ve asked us to allow somebody to access your information on your behalf, or when we’re legally obliged to share your data with public authorities such as the Police, Social Services or Councils.

 - Allowing a friend, relative or support agency to act on your behalf.
-If you want someone to act on your behalf in your dealings with us (for example talking to us about your rent account or housing circumstances),please let us know by completing and returning our Data Protection Authority form
+If you want someone to act on your behalf in your dealings with us (for example talking to us about your rent account or housing circumstances), please let us know by completing and returning our Delegated Authority form, please note if you want more than one person to speak on your behalf, you/they will need to fill in an individual form per person.

 - Utility Companies: There may be occasions when we need to share information regarding you and your tenancy status with utility companies such as water, gas or electric providers.
 We can legitimately disclose relevant information to providers where there is an alleged debt or you have refused communication with them (we reinforce this message when you sign up with us and it’s also included in our privacy notice).